readydos/AC.EMF.Visual/README.md

 ### Description

-A user moves a magnet through a copper coil connected to an Arduino.
+A person moves through a room connected emitting EMF due to the electrochemical behaviour of the human brain.
+Static charge is present.

 * The Arduino measures induced EMF
 * Data streams into Unity